 The Designated Clinical Officer for SEND:

-My name is Chloe Morley , and I am the Designated Clinical Officer for Special Educational Needs and Disability (SEND) for NHS Dorset.
-My role is to support health colleagues here at NHS Dorset as well as our local authorities and health providers to make sure that children and young people aged 0-25 with SEND have the right health support to achieve the best that they possibly can.
+NHS Dorset has a Designated Clinical Officer for SEND and an Associate DCO.
+Our role is to support health colleagues here at NHS Dorset as well as our local authorities and health providers to make sure that children and young people aged 0-25 with SEND have the right health support to achieve the best that they possibly can.

 • Attending local authority education, health and care panels to talk about which children go forwards for assessments and then, if required, have a formal plan (EHCP)